 Some famous cafes include Cafe Korb, Cafe Leopold Hawelka, Cafe Central, and Café Schwarzenberg.
 Grab a regular coffee or a Viennese-style one (two shots of strong black espresso topped with whipped cream), and be sure to try the famous Kaiserschmarrn, one of the signature dishes of Austrian cuisine.

 If you’re looking for a place to relax and stay warm, then a Viennese spa is a great option.
 So Spa occupies the entire fifth floor of the art hotel Sofitel Vienna Stephansdom and features a glass ceiling, five treatment rooms, and a smoothie bar.

 To enjoy Vienna’s mineral-rich thermal springs, try Therme Wien.
 They also have massage options, saunas, and steam rooms.

 As the home of Mozart, Beethoven, Freud, and Klimt, it should be no surprise that Vienna is an epicentre for European culture, art, and knowledge.

 The city boasts more than 100 museums, many of which sit in Vienna’s spectacular Museums Quartier.
-Each Christmas, the Museums Quartier hosts an outdoor extravaganza of events including light shows, live music, DJs, and video projections broadcast onto the building sides.
+Each Christmas, the Museums Quartier hosts an outdoor extravaganza of events, including light shows, live music, DJs, and video projections on the building sides.

 Other wintertime cultural events include the New Year’s Concert, The Nutcracker at the Staatsoper, Bach’s Christmas Oratorio, and the famous Advent Concert Series at St. Stephen’s Cathedral, where a concert in this beautiful cathedral is played every night during Advent.